masagrator/nvn-shader-compiler/README.md

   -h, --help
         show help message and exit
   -o, --output OUTPUT
-        write the compiled GLSLCoutput binary blob here, it will also output to the same folder code and control section of each shader as separate files
+        write the compiled GLSLCoutput binary blob here, it will also output to the same folder code and control section of each shader as separate files --epicsh
+        write each shader's code+control sections merged into one file per stage, in epicshf format (u64 code size, code data, u64 control size, control data) introduced in uam-nvn.
+        If this names a folder (no file extension, e.g. "output"), one "<folder>/<stage>.epicshf" is written per compiled shader stage, e.g.
+        "output/vertex.epicshf" and "output/fragment.epicshf".
+If this names a specific file instead (has a file extension, e.g. "output/out.bin"), exactly one shader must be compiled in this call and it is written straight to that path -- refuses to run if more than one shader is being compiled, since there would be nowhere to put the rest of them'
   --debug
         trace every stub call
   --no-glsl-separable
-        loaded shaders will be linked (allows better optimizations at the cost of being unusable in contexts of other shaders)
+        loaded shaders will be linked (allows better optimizations at the cost of being unusable in contexts of other shaders) --output-gpu-binaries
-  --output-gpu-binaries
-        output gpu code and control sections with data for Nintendo Switch, and also export data needed to compile shader at runtime on Windows when running game in NVN development environment
+        output gpu code and control sections with data for Nintendo Switch, and also export data needed to compile shader at runtime on Windows when running game in NVN development environment --output-thin-gpu-binaries
-  --output-thin-gpu-binaries
         output gpu code and control sections with data for Nintendo Switch --opt-level